-This questions works well for Kondo, because she quickly senses the beauty in things and the world at large.
+These questions work well for Kondo because she quickly senses the beauty in things and the world at large.
 But for some of us, answering what sparks joy for us doesn’t come as easily.

 Throughout the tidying process, as you make decisions about certain items, you get better and better about recognizing what sparks joy in you.

 Kondo says there will actually be an “aha” moment when you realize what it feels like when something sparks joy.
 Because of this, she suggests revisiting items later on in the process.

 But if we can only ask if something sparks joy, is the KonMari method right for everyone?
 I don’t think so.